paramountgroup/RESTful-API-with-Nodejs/README.md

 Udacity Blockchain developer project RESTful Web API with Node.js Framework by Bob Ingram

- * This program creates a web API using Node.js framework that interacts with my private blockchain
+ * This program creates a web API using Express.js framework that interacts with my private blockchain.
- * Submits and retrieves data using an application like postman or url on localhost port 8000 http://localhost:8000/api/block/
+ * Submits and retrieves data using an application like postman or url on localhost port 8000 http://localhost:8000/block/
  * The boilerplate code for this project was taken from the Udacity Web Services with Node.js lesson 2 practice express.js exercise and incorporates private blockchain from project 2.

 ## Getting Started - Steps to Follow

-1. Clone the repository to your local computer.
+1. Clone this repository to your local computer.
 2. Open the terminal in the directory you downloaded the repository and install npm: `npm install`.
 3. Install express.js: npm install express --save
 4. Run your application `node app.js`
-5. Test your Endpoints with Curl or Postman.  http://localhost:8000/api/block/
+5. Test your Endpoints with Curl or Postman.  http://localhost:8000/block/